wengyao04/CarND-Vehicle-Detection/README.md

 | RGB   |  1   | 0.981 | 0.983 |
 | RGB   |  2   | 0.981 | 0.981 |

-The parameters used for car detection
+The parameters used for car detection are
 ```
 classifier: LinearSVC
 C = 1